ABOUT CCKF

 MISSION & VALUES

-CCKF’s goal is to create a community that understands, embraces and respects everyone’s cultural, religious and/or ethnic beliefs to ensure these are passed on for generations to come.
-This should be done together with accepting and following Canadian values, culture, etc. since Canada is where we now live.
-This will result in a community that is truly diverse with a strong connection to Canadian values.
+CCKF’s goal is to create a community that understands, embraces and celebrates everyone’s cultural, religious and/or ethnic backgrounds to pass down the Canadian value of multicultrualism to the generations after us.
+This can only be done together, by accepting and following the Canadian values, culture, etc. we all share in this country.
+This will result in a community that is truly diverse with a strong connection to Canadian spirit.

 Acceptance & Understanding